 - Acceptance is based on your college work rather than high school if you have attended college full time for at least one semester and/or accumulated 12 semester hours of credit.

 - A 2.00 cumulative grade point average on all transfer credit is required.
 (Exceptions will be considered individually.)

 Transfer information (Click here for detailed transfer steps)

 - Classification - If you have earned 56 transferable semester hours with a grade point average of 2.00 based on a 4.00 point system, you will enter Graceland at junior standing.

-- Transferable hours - A maximum of 75 semester hours is acceptable for transfer from two-year schools.
+- Transferable hours - There is no maximum number of hours acceptable for transfer from two-year schools.